clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 9: New VM Enable storage dialog box

 #.
-Step 5 of the wizard will show you the slections you have made and give you
+Step 5 of the wizard will show you the selections you have made and give
-   the ability to customize the configuration before running the installation.
+   you the ability to customize the configuration before running the installation.
 Select the `Customize configuration before install` check-box and then select the :guilabel:`Finish` button.

    .. figure:: figures/virtmgr/virt-manager-10.png
       :scale: 100%